mdabrowski1990/uds/docs/source/pages/knowledge_base/service.rst

 reportDTCExtDataRecordByRecordNumber (0x16)
 '''''''''''''''''''''''''''''''''''''''''''
-This sub-function lets a client request DTCExtendedDataRecords for a  record number (*DTCExtDataRecordNumber*).
+This sub-function can be used by the client to request extended data records (*DTCExtDataRecordNumber*) regardless of the DTC number.

 +----------------------------------------------+-------------+-------------+----------------------------------------------------------+---------+
 | Name                                         | Bit Length  | Value       | Description                                              | Present |